The Press of Atlantic City

 The Press of Atlantic City is the fourth-largest daily newspaper in New Jersey.
 Originally based in Pleasantville, it is the primary newspaper for southeastern New Jersey and the Jersey Shore.
 The newspaper designated market runs from Waretown in southern Ocean County (exit 69 on the Garden State Parkway) down to Cape May (exit 0).
 It also reaches west to Cumberland County.
-The paper has a combined print and digital daily circulation of 72,846 and a Sunday circulation of 95,626.
 The Press closed its printing facility in Pleasantville in 2014, at which time it outsourced printing to a facility in Freehold.
 That printing plant (owned by Gannett) closed in 2017, with most of the New Jersey printing and production operations consolidated in Gannett's Rockaway plant.